stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

     - etc/kayobe/wazuh-manager.yml
     - etc/kayobe/inventory/group_vars/wazuh/wazuh-agent/wazuh-agent

+You'll need to run ``wazuh-manager.yml`` playbook again to apply customisation.

 Secrets
 -------

+Wazuh requires that secrets or passwords are set for itself and the services with which it communiticates.
 Wazuh secrets playbook is located in ``etc/kayobe/ansible/wazuh-secrets.yml``.
 Running this playbook will generate and put pertinent security items into secrets vault file which will be placed in ``$KAYOBE_CONFIG_PATH/wazuh-secrets.yml``.